Voice of Cards: The Forsaken Maiden

 - 68 % neutral mentions

-The gameplay of "The Forsaken Maiden" retains familiar turn-based RPG mechanics from its predecessor while introducing some innovations, such as party-wide healing and two-person skills.
-However, many players criticize the game for its poor balance, repetitive encounters, and limited character customization, which detracts from the overall experience.
-While some appreciate the increased challenge and improvements, others find the gameplay frustrating and less enjoyable compared to the first game.
+The gameplay of "The Forsaken Maiden" retains familiar turn-based RPG mechanics from its predecessor while introducing some innovations, such as dual attacks and party-wide healing.
+However, many players find the balance lacking, with issues like excessive random encounters and repetitive combat detracting from the overall experience.
+While some improvements have been noted, the gameplay remains a divisive aspect, appealing primarily to fans of the series rather than newcomers seeking a refined RPG experience.

 “Regarding gameplay mechanics, 'The Forsaken Maiden' introduces several innovations while maintaining the user-friendly and well-designed systems from the first game.”